dhalonen/Non-DDNS-DDNS/README.md

 # non-DDNS DDNS

 Dynamic DNS is useful & popular.
 It allows one to maintain a human comprehendible name that maps to your home IP address.
-(Most ISP’s provide DCHP which means your home’s IP address can change without notice.)
+(Most ISP’s provide DHCP which means your home’s IP address can change without notice.)
 Dynamic DNS maintains a mapping for you.

 There are several companies that provide free DDNS (Dynamic DNS) services.
 These are pretty easy to use and the cost is often completely free of charge.